z3h4/useful-commands/HTML & CSS/css.md

 ### Fixed Positioning

-- By setting the position to `fixed`, we can position the element relative to the viewport.
+- Sometimes we want to position an element relative to it's viewport.

+      .navbar {
+        position: fixed;
+        top: 0;
+      }

-  - For example, we want to have aour navigation bar that always stays on the top even if we scroll down.
+- For example, we want to have a navigation bar that always stays on the top even if we scroll down.

 **Setting the size of positioned elements**